ChefDandy/CTE-menu/Poshc2/instructions/Network_Service_scanning.md

     * > Searching for scans happening from a network by looking for traffic leaving it.
 The destination can alternatively be changed to individual CIDRs of another network.
 * Metric: count
     * Bucket 1
+    * > Size can be adjusted here as long as the other buckets remain high in number and their order remains ascending
         * Aggregation: Terms
         * Field: source.ip
         * Order: either